9 Sights in Valence, France (with Map and Images)

 Kiosque Peynet Jacques FORÊT :Sequajectrof / CC BY-SA 2.5

-The Peynet kiosk is a music kiosk dating from 1862 located in the center of the city of Valence, in the Drôme department.
-He inspired Raymond Peynet to his famous lovers in 1942.
-Work of the architect Eugène Poitoux, the kiosk has been classified as a historic monument since 1982.
+The Peynet Bandstand is a bandstand dating back to 1862 located in the centre of the city of Valence, in the Drôme department.
+He inspired Raymond Peynet's famous lovers in 1942.
+Designed by architect Eugène Poitoux, the kiosk has been classified as a historical monument since 1982.

 Wikipedia: Kiosque Peynet (FR)